ROMA-AI-Lab/ROMA-AI-Lab.github.io/content/people/xiangguo-sun.md

 Dr. Xiangguo Sun is a Postdoctoral Research Fellow at The Chinese University of Hong Kong, supervised by Prof. Hong Cheng.
+He is set to join Southeast University as a Young Chair Professor (Full Professor) in Jan 2026.
 He leads **ROMA Lab**, an open academic cooperation platform focusing on responsible online media analytics and graph-centric AI for social computing.
 He received his Ph.D. from Southeast University in 2022 under Prof. Bo Liu.
 He was also a visiting researcher at Zhejiang Lab (2022), a research intern at Microsoft Research Asia (2021–2022), and a joint Ph.D. student at The University of Queensland (2019–2021) supervised by ARC Future Fellow Prof. Hongzhi Yin.

 ## 🔬 Research Interests

 His research interests include: Data mining, Online social networks, Social computing, Next-generation AI for social science, Graph learning & multimodal reasoning.
 His work appears in **SIGKDD, VLDB, TKDE, NeurIPS, ICML, ICLR, WWW, WSDM, CIKM, TOIS, TNNLS, RecSys, IJCAI**.
-2025-10 (Google Scholar)：**2160+ citations**, **H-index 24**, **6 papers** with **100+ citations**
+Google Scholar (2025-11)：**2319+ citations**, **H-index 24**, **7 papers** with **100+ citations**

 ### Academic Impact